Nancy Drew: Stay Tuned for Danger

-Stay Tuned for Danger is the second installment in the Nancy Drew point-and-click adventure game series by Her Interactive.
-It was officially discontinued in 2011 before re-releasing in 2016 after the company had transferred to their new gaming system.
-It had an ESRB rating of E for moments of mild violence and peril.
-Players took on the first-person view of fictional amateur sleuth Nancy Drew and solved the mystery through interrogation of suspects, solving puzzles, and discovering clues.
-It featured longer game play and improved graphics compared to the previous game, Nancy Drew: Secrets Can Kill.
-It was also the first one in the series to feature three-dimensional suspects.
-There were three levels of gameplay: Junior, Senior, and Master detective modes.
-Each mode offered a different difficulty level of puzzles and hints, but none of these changes affected the actual plot of the game.
-It was loosely based on a book of the same name, Stay Tuned for Danger (1987).
+Stay Tuned for Danger is the second installment in the Nancy Drew point-and-click adventure game series by HeR Interactive.
+It was officially discontinued in 2011 before being re-released in 2016 after the company had transferred to their new gaming system.

+Players take on the first-person view of fictional amateur sleuth Nancy Drew and solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
+It features longer gameplay compared to the previous game, Secrets Can Kill.
+It is the first installment in the series to feature pre-rendered 3D character models.
+There are three levels of gameplay: Junior, Senior, and Master detective modes.
+Each mode offers a different difficulty level of puzzles and hints, but none of these changes affect the plot of the game.
+It is loosely based on the 1987 book of the same name.

 Plot

 Nancy Drew is invited to New York City to stay with Mattie Jensen, a popular soap opera star.
-Mattie wants Nancy to investigate the death threats that her co-star, Rick Arlen, has been receiving.
+Mattie wants Nancy to investigate death threats that her co-star, Rick Arlen, has been receiving.
 Throughout the game, Nancy discovers each character has a motive for threatening Rick: